 Finally, remember to take a pen so your kids can legitimately graffiti the Abbey Road studio walls and then if the weather is nice, take a stroll along the Regent’s Park ring road to Baker Street, where you’ll find The Beatles Store.
 This little shop is crammed with gifts, records and souvenirs so they can spend the money you saved by not paying for the Abbey Road experience!

-This park in Maida Vale features a large playground with different play areas suitable for younger kids.
+There are lots of free parks and playgrounds in London for families and this one in Maida Vale features a large playground with different areas suitable for younger kids.
 There are also sports facilities, including tennis courts and a skate park that older kids can enjoy.

 This seven-acre park in Bloomsbury is exclusively for children and their parents.
 It features playgrounds, sandpits, a city farm, and a sports area.